 1. Make a line straight out.
 Fill in.

-I hope this satisfies all your stage and film makeup needs.
+I hope this satisfies every natural makeup look that you need for stage and film.
 This is the process we use on all our actors at every shoot.
 It is an absolute must to apply make up to every actor and actress at every shoot.

 This makeup routine isn't a heavy look.
 It's just something that emphasizes features.
 Now that you have mastered (or at least understand the basics) of lighting and makeup, you are ready to learn how to: